CS196Illinois/FA25-Group12/Project/Backend/README.md

-# Calculating Expected Annual Return Using CAPM Model
-We have written out the code for calculating the expected return.
-Feel free to run the code and input the stocks you want.
+# Portfolio Optimizer
+We have developed a portfolio optimizer.
+The program asks the user to input the intended stocks they want to invest in.
+We are calculating the expected return of each of their stocks, and giving the optimized suggestion on how to allocate their asset.
+We see a significant improvement in the annual return and Sharpe ratio with the optimized distribution of assets.

 -------

-$$
-{\Large E(R_i) = R_f + \beta (R_m - R_f)}
-$$

-E(Ri): The Expected Return of Stock i

-Rf: Risk-free Return

-Rm: Expected Market Return

-beta: Stock's Sensitivity to the market

 ## Features

-- Calculating the Annual Expected Return of stock *i* using CAPM
+- Calculates the Annual Expected Return of stock *i* using CAPM
-- Calculating the actual Compound Annual Growth Rate of stock *i* with historical data
+- Calculates the actual Compound Annual Growth Rate of stock *i* with historical data
+- Visualizes the given stock's close price in 5 years with 20-day MA line
+- Optimizes portfolio allocation and outputs the percentage of asset's distribution under different strategies

 ## Notes
 - Historical data means data from 5 years